-- Rental payments are partially paid by all the program participants in a house - House is leased in tenants' (not program's) name - House becomes consumer managed not program managed - Client moves into a permanent housing situation of their choice - Client meets their stated recovery goals and elects to exit the program - b) Identify which of the INN approaches the project will implement c) Briefly explain how you have determined that your selected approach is appropriate.
+- House is leased in tenants' (not program's) names - House becomes consumer managed not program managed - Client moves into a permanent housing situation of their choice - Client meets their stated recovery goals and elects to exit the program b) Identify which of the INN approaches the project will implement c) Briefly explain how you have determined that your selected approach is appropriate.
 For example, if you intend to apply to mental health a practice from outside of mental health, briefly describe how the practice has been applied previously.